dorianbg/kubescale-platform/README.md

     - script for running experiments that test auto-scalers using workloads, applications and monitoring metrics on the evaluation platform

-Initial setup
+Platform setup and installation <a name="setup"></a>
 ------------------

-1) Setup a Kubernetes cluster (the repository contains the instructions on how to do this using KubeSpray).
+1) Setup a Kubernetes cluster (the repository contains the instructions on how to do this using KubeSpray inside [kubespray-setup](kubespray-setup)).

 2) Install kubectl and create a namespace in your Kubernetes cluster The Kubernetes cluster creation document [here](./_initial_kubespray_setup/setup_instructions.md) contains the instructions to setup kubectl after the KubeSpray cluster instalation.